 A chatbot is designed for providing a quote or appropriate phone number, while virtual assistants (think Siri) are built around machine learning and artificial intelligence (AI).

-Early stage companies will want the control of having team members operate live chat, as one sales rep can handle four to six chats or more depending on level of detail needed, and the entire experience can be controlled and monitored.
+Early stage companies will often want the control of having team members operate live chat, as one sales rep can handle four to six chats or more depending on level of detail needed, and the entire experience can be controlled and monitored.

 However, as your company grows, if you’re not considering chatbots or virtual assistants in at least some capacity, you’re ignoring a growing trend.
 There are powerful chatbot solutions in many market segments, for example finance and automobile sales.

 Live Chat Implementation Checklist